Living with eczema has probably made you go back and forth looking for answers on how to control this common condition many times.

 Salmon and fish oil contain high levels of omega-3 fatty acids are anti-inflammatory and recommended to be taken daily.
 You may also consider taking on omega-3 supplements.

-Gluten-free foods, soft cheeses, kefir, and yogurt are some of the foods considered to be rich in probiotics can help you to support a strong and healthy immune system.
+Gluten-free foods, soft cheeses, kefir, and yogurt are some of the foods considered to be rich in probiotics that can help you to support a strong and healthy immune system.

 Foods rich in vitamin C such as lemon, oranges, strawberries, and pineapples will also boost your immune system.